 There is a lot of history in the town based on mining and pastoral heritage.
 There is also a new modern era emerging in the centre of town.

 Cobar township includes small villages at Euabalong, Mount Hope and Nymagee and the Shire is predominantly rural area mainly used for agriculture (mostly sheep grazing), and for mining – copper, lead, gold, silver and zinc.

-So when travelling through the Central Northern New South Wales, make the time to stay a longer at the Cobar Town & Country Motor Inn where you'll be close to a range of attractions and places to visit.
-Cobar is a great place to visit and to explore Australian history.
+So when travelling through Central Northern New South Wales, stop and stay a little longer with us at the Cobar Town & Country Motor Inn where you'll be close to a wide range of attractions and places of interest.
+Cobar is a great town to visit and to explore some of the best in Australian history.